orchidsoftware/blade-icons/readme.md

 }
 ```

-When calling the directory method with the first argument, we pass the prefix to call our icons and the second directory where they are located.
+When calling the directory method with the first argument, we pass the prefix to call our icons and the second argument is the directory where they are located.

 After that, we can call the component in our blade templates: